 The Military Reconstruction Act also protected the voting rights and physical safety of African Americans exercising their rights as citizens of the United States.

 Andrew Johnson and Congress were unable to agree on a plan for restoring the ravaged country following the Civil War.
-There was a marked difference between Congressional Reconstruction - outlined in the first, second, and third Military Reconstruction Acts - and Andrew Johnson's plan for Presidential Restoration (North Carolina's plan shown here).
+There was a marked difference between Congressional Reconstruction—outlined in the first Military Reconstruction Act, as well as the second and the third—and Andrew Johnson's plan for Presidential Restoration.

 In the midst of it all was the human aspect.